Skip to main content

 ”Admin role cannot be included in sso-roles”

-The Admin role is reserved and cannot be included in the sso-roles array for authentication configuration.
+Admin is reserved and cannot be used in auth.sso-roles.

 ”Duplicate ‘full-domain’ values found”